isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-pressure-treated-wood/index.md

 When restoring a stained wooden structure, it is advisable to prep the polished surface (where necessary) to improve stain stickiness and eliminate peeling.
 Prepping also seals porous surfaces and wholes that prevent uniform surface leveling when staining your wooden structure.
 NB: Not all wooden surfaces require prepping when staining.
 Indeed, some stains are self-priming and, therefore, can be applied directly on any wooden surface.

-> See Also: > Paint Roller to Hide Imperfections

 ###  f.
 Actual stain Application